Brooklyn Outings and Activities for Young Teenage Girls

 You might spend a half-hour or an hour in the early morning or evening in the summer — when it's not too hot, and not overly crowded with very young children.
 And, indeed, occasionally there are great shows outdoors at a historic warehouse or a nighttime movie in the summer in the other part of Brooklyn Bridge Park.

-If your teen is simply starving for chocolate or ice cream, nearby are two sweet-tooth palaces, Jacques Torres, a famous chocolate shop and also Dewey's, a nice candy shop.
+If your teen is simply starving for chocolate or ice cream, nearby is a sweet-tooth palaces, Jacques Torres, a famous chocolate shop.
 One can also find pizzerias, restaurants and a bagel shop in DUMBO, and, about a five-minute walk away, some not inexpensive food vendors near the Fulton Landing at the foot of Fulton Street.

 What's best about Jane's Carousel area, from the perspective of a teenage girl?
 The views, for sure.
 You can see the Manhattan and Brooklyn Bridges, which are indisputably cool, as well as Manhattan skyscrapers, also generally beyond teen reproof.
 There's the river (East River) and the sound of the subway.
 In short, there's nothing like this at home.
 Unless home happens to be Brooklyn...